krot-s/vaadin/README.md

 Code quality note
 ------
 This application is full of antipatterns and dirty hacks.
-The purpose was not to create perfect application, but to see how to see how it performs and get familiar with Vaadin.
+The purpose was not to create a perfect application, but to see how it performs and get familiar with Vaadin.